 We only write about resorts, cruises and trips that we’d personally recommend to friends.

-All links to external sites are included to enhance your reader experience – so you can easily click on the website of the particular hotel, cruise ship or tour operator without having to Google it!
+All links to external sites are included to help you – so you can easily click on the website of the particular hotel, cruise ship or tour operator without having to Google it!

-You’ll get the same experience clicking on these affiliate links as you would if you went directly to them.
+You’ll get the same experience clicking on these affiliate links as you would if you went directly to the original website.
 You won’t pay any more.
-But we may earn a small commission when you click on these links.
+But we may earn a small commission when you click on these affiliate links in our site.
 (Thank you.)

 Code of ethics